Menu

 Hadlow Primary School have been apart of the Sainsbury's Awards for many years.
 This year we have been given a Gold award for our PE throughout the school and taking part in various events.

 Sports Day - Sports Day was a great school event for the whole school.
-Every child took part even if not in every event.
-They played important roles giving out stickers, finish line, introducing field events.
+Every child took part.
+They played important roles, giving out stickers, finish line, introducing field events.
 Thank you for all the parents support on the day too.

 Bikeabilty was a great success.
 All the children that took part did extremely well and achieved their certificates.